-- Prerequisites: The essential prerequisites to consider while monitoring using a template.
-For a Windows template, as an example, check the SQL services while monitoring SQL parameters.
+Prerequisites: The essential prerequisites to consider while monitoring using a template.

-- Template Family Name: The category that applies to the application.
-For example, Windows server, storage server, and network server.
+Template Family Name: The category that applies to the application.

-- After providing the template details, go to Other Monitors section and click +Add.
-The other monitors screen appears.
+After entering the template details, go to Other Monitors section and click +Add.

-- From the options displayed in Monitor Type drop-down, select Linux Disk State.
-The Linux disk state screen appears.
+From the options displayed in Monitor Type drop-down, select Linux Disk State.

 - Frequency: The intervals used to monitor the disk partitions.
 The recommendation is 15 minutes.

 - Alert: Select Alert to receive alerts.